-This September, I managed to make it to a festival in the last weekend before heading back to university.
-I tagged along to the Good Life Experience mainly because other friends were already going.
+This September, I managed to make it to a festival – tagging along to the Good Life Experience mainly because other friends were already going.
 I’d bought the ticket before even really checking it out, but when I did, I was impressed with how unique it seemed for a festival.
 Sure, I could listen to bands and drink warm beer in a field as all traditional festivals allow, but also on offer were carpentry workshops, pottery, archery, (big) tree climbing, abseiling, Japanese woodcraft and outdoor cooking classes.
 I even attended an axe skills tutorial!
 But what really swung this as being a choice festival was the daily ‘wild running’ group lead by Sim Benson, a choice of a 3k or 5k off road run around the truly spectacular Hawarden Estate, in Flintshire.
 The image above gives you a taste of how beautiful the area is!

 I brought my trainers along, but as much as I liked the idea of running at a festival, I doubted that after a night of sampling craft gins and ales, I’d much like enjoy the idea of crawling out of my tent at the crack of dawn to run up hills.
 But I did.
 Twice!
 And it was one of the most memorable experiences I’ve ever had at a festival.
 If you come across the opportunity to do this in future, grab it with both hands.
 Sim was the perfect run leader, enabling faster and slower runners to complete their run at a pace comfortable to them without letting anyone feel like they were on their own.
 Where he finds the energy to flit between the different paced runners, casually chatting whilst in complete control of his cardio-respiratory system will always be a mystery!